-We have audited the accompanying consolidated balance sheets of Callaway Golf Company and subsidiaries (the "Company") as of December 31, 2010 and 2009, and the related consolidated statements of operations, shareholders' equity and comprehensive income (loss), and cash flows for each of the three years in the period ended December 31, 2010.
+We have audited the accompanying consolidated balance sheets of Callaway Golf Company and subsidiaries (the "Company") as of December 31, 2011 and 2010, and the related consolidated statements of operations, cash flows and shareholders' equity and comprehensive income (loss), for each of the three years in the period ended December 31, 2011.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.